-The Group has also formulated policies and procedures to ensure that the suppliers could compete in a transparent and fair manner.
-The Group does not differentiate or discriminate treatment on the suppliers.
-The procedures would strictly monitor and prevent all kinds of business briberies and conflicts of interest.
+The Group has also formulated policies and procedures to ensure that the suppliers could compete in a transparent and fair way.
+The Group does not differentiate or discriminate in its treatment of suppliers.
+The procedures would strictly monitors and prevents all kinds of business briberies and conflicts of interest.
 Employees or personnel having any relationship with the suppliers should not be involved in the related business activities.